 Joint damage can weaken tendons and cause joints to become malaligned or deformed.
 A significant amount of joint damage happens early on in the disease process, which is why early diagnosis and treatment are important.

-Hand Joints Affected By RA
+Hand Joints Most Affected By Rheumatoid Arthritis

 - The metacarpophalangeal (MCP) joints, or large knuckles, where the fingers and thumb meet the hand